 find_algolia_keys("https://alternativeto.net/")

-In the scraping algorithm above, we are scanning the main page for Algolia API keys which might be located in:
+The code above scans the main page for Algolia API keys.
+They might be located in:

-- Positional javascript variables as we know that Algolia web ids are 10 characters long and API keys are 32 character long.
+- Positional JavaScript variables (Algolia application IDs are 10 characters long and API keys are 32 characters long)

-- Input forms that are hidden in the page HTML.
+- Hidden input forms in the page HTML

 Avoiding Blocking with ScrapFly

-While Algolia is easy to scrape, the websites that implement Algolia search often block web scrapers.
+While Algolia itself is easy to scrape, the websites that use Algolia search may block web scrapers.

 ScrapFly provides web scraping, screenshot, and extraction APIs for data collection at scale.